 Network with Real Droids: University of Southern California, Los Angeles

 Every April, during National Robotics Week, the Robotics and Autonomous Systems Center at USC holds an open house, where K-12 students as well as the general public can get hands-on time with the center’s more than 70 resident robots.
 Check out robots that know how to map water quality, help rehab patients, or even wash windows.
 If you can’t make it in April, you can book private tours for other times of the year.

 Start the Next Countdown: Star Wars-themed Land at Disneyland Resort, Anaheim

-In 2016, Disneyland Resort broke ground for a 14-acre Star Wars-themed land, where you can get involved in a battle between the First Order and the Resistance, or even take the wheel of the Millennium Falcon.
-Opening day has not been announced yet, but in the meantime, you can build your own light saber at the Star Trader shop in Tomorrowland, and kids (ages 4-12) can try to get picked as Padawans at the nearby Jedi Training academy; they’ll boost their odds of being recruited as live participants if they carry a Star Wars-related fan sign or dress the part.
+In 2016, Disneyland Resort broke ground for a 14-acre Star Wars-themed land, Galaxy’s Edge, where you can get involved in a battle between the First Order and the Resistance, or even take the wheel of the Millennium Falcon.
+Opening day will be in 2019, but in the meantime, you can build your own light saber at the Star Trader shop in Tomorrowland, ride Star Tours—which now features scenes from The Last Jedi—or watch a 10-minute film of the Star Wars series highlights.
+Kids (ages 4-12) can try to get picked as Padawans at the nearby Jedi Training academy; they’ll boost their odds of being recruited as live participants if they carry a Star Wars-related fan sign or dress the part.

 —Katrina Brown Hunt